lpelabs/reDocs.ai/contribution.md

 We encourage contributions to reDocs.ai!
 Here's how you can get involved:

-1. **Fork the Repository**: Before making any changes, create a fork of the reDocs.ai repository on GitHub.
-This allows you to work on your own copy of the code without affecting the main project.

-2. **Branch for Your Contribution**: Create a new branch for your specific contribution using `git checkout -b <branch-name>`.
-This helps keep the main branch clean and facilitates reviewing and merging your changes.

-3. **Implement Your Changes**: Make your changes to the code, following the project's coding style and best practices.
-We encourage you to write unit tests for your code to ensure its functionality and stability.
+## Creating Issues

+Before you submit an issue, please do a search in [open issues](https://github.com/LPE-Labs/reDocs.ai/issues) to see if the issue or feature request has already been filed.
+Fill in with as much detail as possible.
+The more detail you provide, the more likely that someone can help you.

+## Submitting Pull Requests

+If you're working on an existing issue, respond to the issue and express interest in working on it.
+This helps other people know that the issue is active, and hopefully prevents duplicated efforts.

+To submit a pull request, follow the following steps:

+* Clone the repository.
+* Create a new branch from `main`.
-4. **Commit Your Changes**: Once you're satisfied with your changes, add your changes to your branch and commit them with a descriptive commit message.
+* Once you're satisfied with your changes, add your changes to your branch and commit them with a descriptive commit message.
 Additionally make sure to read [this](https://zulip.readthedocs.io/en/latest/contributing/commit-discipline.html) doc to follow a similar commit discipline.

-5. **Create a Pull Request**: Create a pull request from your branch to the main branch of the reDocs.ai repository.
-Be sure to include a detailed description of your changes and any relevant testing results.

-6. **Respond to Feedback**: The maintainers will review your pull request and provide feedback.
-Be prepared to answer questions, address concerns, and make adjustments to your code as needed.

-7. **Get Merged!**: Once your pull request is approved, it will be merged into the reDocs.ai codebase.
-Your contributions will be available to everyone using the project!

-### Contribution Guidelines:
+* Push your branch and submit a pull request to the main branch.
+* Await review.
+Respond to any comments or requests made by reviewers.

+### Code of Conduct:

 * Write clear and concise code that follows the project's style guide.
 * Include unit tests for your code.